laravel/docs/cache.md

         }
     }

 The first argument passed to the `extend` method is the name of the driver.
 This will correspond to your `driver` option in the `config/cache.php` configuration file.
-The second argument is a Closure that should return an `Illuminate\Cache\Repository` instance.
-The Closure will be passed an `$app` instance, which is an instance of the [service container](/docs/{{version}}/container).
+The second argument is a closure that should return an `Illuminate\Cache\Repository` instance.
+The closure will be passed an `$app` instance, which is an instance of the [service container](/docs/{{version}}/container).

 Once your extension is registered, update your `config/cache.php` configuration file's `driver` option to the name of your extension.